hecko-yes/hecko.my.to/style-guide/index.md

 - `¯\_(ツ)_/¯` (famous shrug emoticon)
 - `>:` (angy like `>:(` but mouthless)

+# pronunciation

+(this section uses the [international phonetic alphabet](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) to notate pronunciation)

+my target accent is american-ish but since i tend to pronounce vowels like in polish it ends up being kinda british

+i like pronouncing <c> as /ts/ (like in polish), distinguishing between e.g. <cis> and <sis>

+i jokingly pronounce <gif> with an overenunciated /χ/, and seriously with a /g/

 # uncategorized things

 - repetition of things, e.g. `hmhmhm`